 Paul Schrader's film, First Reformed, is being released on DVD and streaming on August 21, 2018.
 Here are some questions to guide small group conversations about the film.

-Rev. Shannon Jammal-Hollemans serves as a Collaborative Program Developer for two ministries of the Christian Reformed Church: the Office of Social Justice and Faith Formation Ministries.
+Rev. Shannon Jammal-Hollemans serves as Racial Justice Team Leader for two ministries of the Christian Reformed Church: the Office of Social Justice and the Office of Race Relations.
 She earned her Bachelor of Arts degree at Grand Valley State University (Allendale, Michigan) and her Master of Divinity at Calvin Theological Seminary (Grand Rapids, Michigan).
 She is ordained to her position by Oakdale Park Christian Reformed Church in Grand Rapids, Michigan.

 Faith formation and discipleship, ethnic and racial diversity and reconciliation, justice, interfaith and ecumenical relationships, belonging and inclusion in the Church